ruuddejong-altran/python-c-cpp/docs/example_2.md

 The code for `do_operation` is more complex.

-First of all, the C code must call back to the Python function `operator`.
+First of all, the C code must call back to the Python function `operation`.
 That means that we must have a function that is acceptable for the `spamlib.do_operation` function, but that internally calls the supplied Python function: